Valephnull/RFF-2.0/README.md

 ## New Features
 - Newton-Raphson Zooming menu - basically Kalles Fraktaler's menu
-- Auto-Exploration menu - basically Fractal eXtreme's menu but better, and with more features
+- Auto-Exploration menu - basically Fractal eXtreme's menu but better, and with more features (sorta broken right now)

 See the original RFF Repo for more details on the original project